 Ask yourself which clientele you can best relate to, and which ones you have best access to for setting up good relationships.
 You may need to start with a narrow field, and then expand as your personal shopper business grows.

 Don't forget - If you are a really smart entrepreneur - you could do most of this shopping online, extending it to other categories as your client base grows.
 You might get to shop all day for a living!
-If you can use a shopping community like BigCrumbs.com you'll even get rebates trickling into your PayPal account.
+If you can use a shopping community like Rakuten, you'll even get rebates trickling into your PayPal account.
 Nice fringe benefit!

 The hardest part would be advertising for, and lining up clients that will call on you fairly regularly.
 But if you already have lots of well-off friends, or make new friends easily, it should not be so hard to build up a loyal clientele.
 So much depends on what kind of person you are and what you make this job to be.

-If you are a savvy online shopper, (besides taking advantage of BigCrumbs.com as just mentioned) you might want to teach them to make up their list from the online stores to streamline your steps, and perhaps you'd even teach them how to order online - or do it for them, if they insist they can't learn.
+If you are a savvy online shopper, (besides taking advantage of Rakuten, as just mentioned) you might want to teach them to make up their list from the online stores to streamline your steps, and perhaps you'd even teach them how to order online - or do it for them, if they insist they can't learn.

 The best advantage probably, is that you can specialize.
 Again, it all depends on your tastes, skills, and type of clientele.
 You might want to focus on grocery shopping for busy families where the parents work.
 You might even want to narrow that down to a service for the handicapped, or house-bound seniors who still live alone.
-Of, if you have great fashion and decorator-sense, you might do best at shopping for designer wardrobes, home furnishings, and other gadgets for the wealthy men and women.
+Of, if you have great fashion and decorator-sense, you might do best at shopping for designer wardrobes, home furnishings, and other gadgets for wealthy men and women.

 If you have connections in the corporate world, you might get some accounts to buy the gifts and cards that companies give to their important clients, or employees.
 Just a few such accounts might be all you need.
 Another option would be buying Christmas presents for those who hate to shop.
 (Mostly men would seek you out then, one would think - but don't disregard the women).
 A lot depends on how savvy you are for finding and choosing the right gifts.
 There is a different air in that world.

-You might also create your own niche when you see a particular need that recurs in certain types of people, or you could offer your services in different packages, one geared to one niche, and another to a related one or totally opposite.
+You can also create your own niche when you see a particular need that recurs in certain types of people, or you could offer your services in different packages, one geared to one niche, and another to a related one or totally opposite.

 Not only can individuals use this for their own shopping convenience, but you can use this site to set up an online shop of your own, whether for groceries or any other products.
 (Not on a very large scale though, I would think).
 Or, if you wish you can use it to aide your own Personal Shopper business, so that your clients can make up their lists and you do their shopping for them.